klarna/ui-css-components/docs/Getting started.md

 ## Instructions

 Press `G` on any screen in this showroom to trigger the grid.
 Everything should be aligned with the grid.
-If something is not, please report it in the #front_end channel.

 ## Requirements